Alwatr/flux/README.md

 ### Core Packages

-- **@alwatr/observable:** Provides the core observable pattern implementation used throughout the Alwatr Flux ecosystem.
+- **Observable:** Provides the core observable pattern implementation used throughout the Flux ecosystem.
 See [packages/observable](packages/observable) for more details.
-- **@alwatr/context:** A simple yet powerful TypeScript library for managing application context and facilitating efficient communication between components.
+- **Context:** A simple yet powerful TypeScript library for managing application context and facilitating efficient communication between components.
 See [packages/context](packages/context) for more details.
-- **@alwatr/signal:** A lightweight library for managing global signals and state changes.
+- **Signal:** A lightweight library for managing global signals and state changes.
 See [packages/signal](packages/signal) for more details.

 ### State Machines

-- **@alwatr/fsm:** Core finite-state machine implementation.
+- **FSM:** Core finite-state machine implementation.
 See [packages/fsm](packages/fsm) for more details.
-- **@alwatr/fetch-state-machine:** Simplifies state management for server requests with built-in support for fetch operations.
+- **FetchStateMachine:** Simplifies state management for server requests with built-in support for fetch operations.
 See [packages/fetch-state-machine](packages/fetch-state-machine) for more details.
-- **@alwatr/remote-context:** Manages remote context data with offline-first support and automatic revalidation.
+- **RemoteContext:** Manages remote context data with offline-first support and automatic revalidation.
 See [packages/remote-context](packages/remote-context) for more details.

 ## Usage